CSE237SP2021/project-pong/README.md

 John Liu, Kevin Zhang, Nick Giordano

 Our project is recreating the classic game pong in Java.
 We wish to create a game with a UI which will ultimately open up to a main menu of the game where you can select to play either single player versus a very awful bot or can choose to play multiplayer with a local friend.
-We are toying with the idea also of a settings tab where you can customize paddle color and other things.
+A menu at the top allows players to restart or exit the game, and change from singleplayer to multiplayer or vice versa.

 ## Running the game